mautic/developer-documentation-new/docs/design/notifications.rst

 Actions
 -------

-- Limit actionable notifications to one action per notification to avoid overwhelming the user.
+- Limit actionable notifications to one action per notification to avoid overwhelming the User.
-- Inline notifications should persist until dismissed by the user or resolved through an action.
+- Inline notifications should persist until dismissed by the User or resolved through an action.
 Toast notifications can time out but should also include a close button.

 Accessibility
 -------------

-- Notifications should be accessible and not rely solely on color to convey status, as this can be problematic for users with color blindness, so use additional HTML attributes according to the notification type.
+- Notifications should be accessible and not rely solely on color to convey status, as this can be problematic for Users with color blindness, so use additional HTML attributes according to the notification type.
 - Toast notifications with interactive content shouldn't automatically disappear to remain WCAG 2.1 compliant.

 Using notification components